wangjiangshan0725/RF-Solver-Edit/README.md

 ## RF-Edit
 <p>
 <img src="assets/repo_figures/Picture3.jpg" width="1080px"/>
 Based on RF-Solver, we further propose the RF-Edit for image and video editing.
-RF-Edit framework leverages the features from inversion in the denoising process, which enables high-quality editing while preserving the structual information of source image/video.
-RF-Edit contains two sub-modules, espectively for image editing and video editing.
+RF-Edit framework leverages the features from inversion in the denoising process, which enables high-quality editing while preserving the structural information of source image/video.
+RF-Edit contains two sub-modules, especially for image editing and video editing.
 </p>

 # 🛠️ Code Setup